tonymullen/ups-website/src/partials/f15se/hw/hw7-Ethics-description.html.md

 ```
 cacheable: false
 ```
-## **Draft due  Mon 11/30<**
+## **Draft due  Mon 11/30**
-## **Final due  Mon 12/7<**
+## **Final due  Mon 12/7**

 ## Overview

-For this assignment, you will write a short (~3 page) paper applying two different forms of ethical reasoning to an ethical dilemma related to the field of Software Engineering (and Computer Science more broadly).
+For this assignment, you will write a short (2 to 3 page) paper applying two different forms of ethical reasoning to an ethical dilemma related to the field of Software Engineering (and Computer Science more broadly).
 This will give you an opportunity to dig more deeply into a software-related social issue, and to practice using effective written communication in regards to technical systems.

 You will be required to turn in a draft of the paper, as well as a revised copy.
 Iterate your writing!